-NATIONAL AND KAPODISTRIAN UNIVERSITY OF ATHENS SCHOOL OF PHILOSOPHY The program is available to international citizens and is suitable for high school graduates with an interest in the ancient world and its cultural and intellectual achievements.
-Furthermore, the BA aspires to attract candidates who wish to acquire a broad liberal education with emphasis on original and avant-garde thinking.
-ADMISSION REQUIREMENTS - International Baccalaureate or Senior High School Graduation Certificate (indicative average grade: 70% or equivalent). - Certificate of competency in English (not required for native speakers): Overall score of 88 or above, with at least 17 in Listening, 17 in Writing, 18 in Reading and 20 in Speaking.
-Overall score of 6.5 or above, with at least 5.5 in each component.
-First Certificate in English (FCE): B2 Tuition fees 6,000 Euros per academic year, to be paid in two installments, by late August and late January.
+NATIONAL AND KAPODISTRIAN UNIVERSITY OF ATHENS SCHOOL OF PHILOSOPHY ADMISSION REQUIREMENTS - International Baccalaureate or Senior High School Graduation Certificate (indicative average grade: 70% or equivalent). - Certificate of competency in English (not required for native speakers): ITOEFL:

+Overall score of 88 or above, with at least 17 in Listening, 17 in Writing, 18 in Reading and 20 in Speaking.
+IELTS: Overall score of 6.5 or above, with at least 5.5 in each component.
+First Certificate in English (FCE): B2 Tuition fees 6,000 Euros per academic year, to be paid in two installments, by late June and late January.
 A deposit may be required in order to secure a place in the program.
-Student Visa No visa is required for studies to enter Greece if you possess a valid passport from any EU country, Iceland, Liechtenstein, Norway or Switzerland.
+Student Visa No visa is required for studies in Greece if you possess a valid passport from any EU country, Iceland, Liechtenstein, Norway or Switzerland.
 Applicants from non Schengen countries need a student visa.
 The length of time needed to acquire a student visa differs from country to country.
 Applicants are encouraged to communicate, as soon as possible, with the Greek Embassy in their country for information regarding the procedure and the time required for the conclusion of the process.
 Therefore, we strongly encourage you to shortly submit a complete application, in case you are interested in the BA in the Archaeology, History, and Literature of Ancient Greece.
 Our administration staff provide all necessary support to student-visa-applicants through communication with the Greek Consular Authorities, as well as towards their application for a Greek residence permit within 90 days of their arrival in Greece.